Tor circuit fingerprinting defenses using adaptive padding: Introduction

 During this work, we call the set of an \emph{HSDir circuit}, \emph{introduction circuit} and \emph{rendezvous circuit} the \emph{onion service circuit triplet}.
 All the communication over Tor circuits described above occurs using Tor \emph{cells} and each circuit type has its own unique cell pattern.
 Recognizing those cell patterns and distinguishing the circuit purposes from each other is the art of \emph{circuit fingerprinting} that we explore in this paper.

 \paragraph{Related work}

-While circuit fingerprinting has been assumed to be possible in the past, Kwon et al. \cite{KwonALDD15} were the first to formally investigate specific attacks.
-They presented the problem and their methodology, and demonstrated successful classifiers against onion service circuits.
+While circuit fingerprinting has been assumed to be possible in the past, Kwon et al. \cite{KwonALDD15} were the first to formally present the problem, their methodology and demonstrate successful classifiers against onion service circuits.
 They extracted specific features from the circuit cell flow and trained classifiers in a way that offered very high accuracy.
-Research on circuit fingerprinting has also been performed by Jansen et al.\cite{inside-job}
+Kwon et al. focused on entry guard and network-level adversaries launching circuit fingerprinting attacks, while subsequent research by Jansen et al.\cite{inside-job} explored circuit fingerprinting by middle nodes for the purpose of measuring the popularity of specific onion services.